 Traumatic injuries happen when blunt, penetrating, or burn mechanisms impact the human body.
 Many of them take place as a result of car accidents, gunshot wounds, or sports injuries.
 Others happen when people fall or when they are hit by natural disasters.
-Also, plenty of physical injuries happen in what otherwise would be an innocent setting such as the home, the sidewalk, at work, in a store, or at school.
+Also, plenty of physical injuries happens in what otherwise would be an innocent setting such as the home, the sidewalk, at work, in a store, or at school.
 Injuries happening in any of these places can range from minor to life-threatening.

 Traumatic Injuries and Their Impact